So, the Wheels Came Off Ashland's Bus

-For the quarter ended Dec.
-31 (Q1), Ashland met expectations on revenues and whiffed on earnings per share.
+For the quarter ended June 30 (Q3), Ashland beat expectations on revenues and whiffed on earnings per share.

-Compared to the prior-year quarter, revenue contracted slightly and GAAP earnings per share expanded significantly.
+Compared to the prior-year quarter, revenue was unchanged.
+Non-GAAP earnings per share contracted significantly.
+GAAP earnings per share dropped significantly.

-Ashland reported revenue of $1.90 billion.
-The seven analysts polled by S&P Capital IQ hoped for revenue of $1.90 billion on the same basis.
-GAAP reported sales were 3.2% lower than the prior-year quarter's $1.93 billion.
+Ashland logged revenue of $2.10 billion.
+The six analysts polled by S&P Capital IQ foresaw sales of $2.06 billion on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.